Clare Wade QC

 R v R (2016)

-Vulnerable defendant exclusion confession evidence, defendant evidence on live link, exclusion of linked evidence.
+Multiple sexual offences alleged against young complainant.
+Vulnerable defendant confession evidence excluded, defendant evidence on live link, exclusion of linked evidence.
+Acquitted on all counts.

 R v D (2016)